-If you’ve been shopping for homeowners insurance for your Bailey, CO home, you may have come across the term “covered peril” and wondered exactly what it means regarding your policy coverage.
+If you’ve been shopping for homeowners insurance for your Bailey, CO or Flagstaff, AZ home, you may have come across the term “covered peril” and wondered exactly what it means regarding your policy coverage.
 The short answer is that a peril is any risk that can cause damage to your home or belongings, such as theft or smoke/fire damage.
 A covered peril means your insurance policy will pay specific reimbursements based on the limits in your policy if the peril is covered.
 Every homeowner’s insurance policy has lists of covered perils, but not all perils are covered by all policies.
 For information about specific perils, contact your Centennial State Insurance Agency agent.
 Here are some of the most common perils and whether most homeowner’s insurance policies cover them.

 Your homeowner’s policy coverage may be based on open perils.
 This provides protection from all risks unless your carrier specifically lists and exempts them.